Police: 5-Year-Old Boy Dies After Found Face Down In Bathtub, Stabbed In Neck In West Philadelphia Apartment

 “We believe there’s a possibility the 40-year-old mother may have some mental health issues, and stabbed herself in the wrist and also caused the laceration to her 5-year-old son’s neck,” Small said.

-Homicide detectives are conducting the investigation.
+Homicide detectives are leading the investigation.

 Anyone struggling with mental heath should contact the 24-hour Mental Health Delegate Line at 215-685-6440.